abemedia/abemedia.github.io/services/estate-agents.md

     image: /images/services/estate-agents/property-search.jpg
 -
     title: Branded custom PDF brochures
-    text: Generate stunning, branded PDF brochures of your properties on-the-fly, which are customisable by the user.
-They select which data they would like included in the brochure (including photos, floorplans, EPC etc.) and create the brochure with one click, thus saving paper and ink - your contribution towards saving the environment.
+    text: Generate stunning, branded PDF brochures of your properties on-the-fly, customisable by the users, who select data they would like included (such as photos, floor plans, EPCs etc.) and create the brochure with one click, thus saving paper and ink - your contribution towards saving the environment.
     image: /images/services/estate-agents/pdf-brochures.jpg
 -
     title: Always up-to-date with your latest properties
-    text: Our estate agent websites integrate with database providers such as DezRez, so they are always up-to-date with your latest properties without having to enter them in multiple places.<br> Use a different provider than DezRez or even your own custom database?
+    text: Our estate agent websites integrate with database providers such as DezRez and are therefore always up-to-date with your latest properties without having to enter them in multiple places.<br> Use a different provider than DezRez or even your own custom database?
 No problem!
 We can integrate most systems and don't even charge extra for major providers!
     image: /images/services/estate-agents/property-feeds.jpg
 -
     title: Local schools & colleges